elw55555/individualgit/index.md

 Week 0: We learned the difference between several different data structures and the difference between imperative and object-oriented paradigms.
 There were different paths to each data structure and it greatly varies between different types, like primitive or non-primitive types.
 Goal: spend more time to understand and familiarize with each type of data structure.

+Week 1: Linked Lists.
+The objective is to build your own, not the ones in java like arrays.
+Java Generic T allows us to pass any data type into a data structure.
+We've already done this through an arraylist.
+For all of these, we must define what is iterable.
+Queues only need to know the tail.
+For example, seven slimy snakes.
+Seven is the head, snakes is the tail.
+Anything in between is not too important.
+However, a stack doesn't necessarily need to be iterable because you only need to know the head.

 ```
 ```